Snowflake-Labs/sfguide-getting-started-with-time-series-using-snowflake-streaming-sis-ml-notebooks/README.md

-# sfguide-getting-started-with-time-series-using-snowflake-streaming-sis-ml-notebooks

-## Getting Started with Time Series Analytics for IoT in Snowflake
+# Getting Started with Time Series Analytics for IoT in Snowflake

 ## Overview